jmmarreiros/manotIncisions/README.md

 see our [contributor guidelines](CONTRIBUTING.md).
 Please note that this project is released with a [Contributor Code of Conduct](CONDUCT.md).
 By participating in this project you agree to abide by its terms.

+For any questions related to the code or research please contact the corresponding authors:

+- Mae Goder-Goldberger, <maego@post.bgu.ac.il>
+- João Marreiros, <joao.marreiros@leiza.de>